Ulsah/product-management-timesworld/README.md

 			Admin type: techtipsAdmin
 			Doctor type: techtipsDoctor
 			User type: techtipsUser
 		Use this to login as different users and use the app.
 P.S: Default passwords are only applied when admin creates a user.
-When using registering from register page your own password can be created.
+When registering from register page your own password can be created.

 ## Approach